teacat/chaturbate-dvr/README-tw.md

    help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --username value, -u value  channel username to watching --interval value, -i value  minutes to check if a channel goes online or not (default: 1) --strip value, -s value     MB sizes to split the video into chunks (default: 0) --help, -h                  show help (default: false)
+   --username value, -u value         channel username to watching --interval value, -i value         minutes to check if a channel goes online or not (default: 1) --strip value, -s value            MB sizes to split the video into chunks (default: 0) --resolution 240, -r 240           Video resolution, could be 240, `480`, `540`, `720`, `1080` (default: "1080") --resolution-fallback up, --rf up  Looking for larger or smaller resolution (up for larger, `down` for smaller) if a specified resolution was not found (default: "down")
+   --fps value, -f value              Preferred framerate, only works if steaming source supports it, otherwise it will always be 30 FPS (default: "60")
+   --help, -h                         show help (default: false) --version, -v                      print the version (default: false)
 ```

 ## 中文對應